 The Family Educational Rights and Privacy Act of 1974 (FERPA) as well as Spanish law, generally provides that personally identifiable information from a student's education, including academic records, cannot be released without the consent of the student.
 Students who are required to report academic progress to sponsoring agencies or countries must file the appropriate waiver form, available from the Office of the Registrar, each academic year.

-All repeated courses and grades will be recorded on the academic transcript with the most recent course included in the grade point average and noted as included, while the previous courses will be noted as excluded.
+Repeated courses, grades and credits will be recorded on the academic transcript with the most recent course included in the grade point average and noted as "included," while the previous courses will be noted as "excluded."

 All courses designated as excluded will:

-- not be included in cumulative earned credit hour totals
+- Not be included in cumulative earned credit totals,

 Additional policies concerning repeating courses vary by school or program; thus, students should consult with their academic advisors.
 For example, accounting students in the Richard A. Chaifetz School of Business must earn a grade of C or better in all accounting courses counted toward the major and in all prerequisite courses for upper-division accounting courses.
 Any course in which a student receives a grade lower than C must be repeated.